jazzband/django-redis/README.rst

     CACHES = {
         "default": {
             "BACKEND": "django_redis.cache.RedisCache",
-            "LOCATION": "redis://localhost:6379/0",
+            "LOCATION": "redis://django:mysecret@localhost:6379/0",
-            "OPTIONS": {
-                "CLIENT_CLASS": "django_redis.client.DefaultClient",
-                "USERNAME": "django",
-                "PASSWORD": "mysecret"
         }
     }
-    }

-An alternative would be write both username and password into the URL:
+Instead you may specify both of these values in ``OPTIONS``:

 .. code-block:: python

     CACHES = {
         "default": {
             "BACKEND": "django_redis.cache.RedisCache",
-            "LOCATION": "redis://django:mysecret@localhost:6379/0",
+            "LOCATION": "redis://localhost:6379/0",
             "OPTIONS": {
-                "CLIENT_CLASS": "django_redis.client.DefaultClient",
+                "USERNAME": "django",
+                "PASSWORD": "mysecret",
             }
         }
     }

-The username can also be passed in the URL, and the password in the ``OPTIONS``:
+And, finally you may mix the two as follows (be sure not to include a password, even if blank in the connection string):

 .. code-block:: python